sqrtminustwo/Minionwars/README.md

     exports be.ugent.objprog.minionwars;
 }
 ```

+> [!NOTE]
+> Source code is provided as an IntelliJ project; therefore, the .idea folder is included.
+To use the project in another IDE, you may want to delete this folder.

 ## Launching the game

 Use the following commands to launch the program with JavaFX and required dependencies: